maurizioorani/QuizMasterPro/README.md

 - **Metadata Preservation**: All original document metadata is retained with the stored content.

 ### AI-Powered Quiz Generation
-- **Local LLM Integration**: Uses Ollama for private, offline processing
+- **Flexible Model Selection**: Choose between OpenAI models (requires API key) or local Ollama models for quiz generation
 - **Enhanced Question Relevance**: Questions are generated from specific, relevant text segments, avoiding irrelevant introductory or summary content.
 - **Conceptual Questioning**: Prompts are refined to encourage questions about concepts, principles, and implications, rather than direct textual recall.
 - **Natural Question Phrasing**: Questions avoid phrases like "According to the text segment" for a more natural quiz experience.